Sightseeing in the close surrounding

 Gandia is a harbour city of 70,000 people,

-You may visit the Saint-Duke palace,
+You can visit the Saint-Duke palace,

 former palace of the Borgia family, and the Holy Mary church,